 The income certificate is important for financing companies because it provides information about the borrower’s financial status and the type of mortgage they can secure.
 Also, the lender will demand employment records from all purchasers to receive benefits from lower interest rates or secure the best interest rates.
 This includes the recent pay stub for the past 30 days.
 So, since the mortgage approval process and house hunting may take some time, you should be prepared to send the updated payslip when requested.

 What if you are self-employed?
 How can you convince lenders to give you a lower interest rate?
-Entrepreneurs who use self-employment income to qualify for loans must submit their annual income statement to lending companies.
+Entrepreneurs who use self-employment income to qualify for loans must submit their annual income statements to lending companies.
 Both the accountant and the bookkeeper can prepare this report for you.
 Remember not to complicate the profit and loss (P&L) statements if you manage these files by yourself.

 The most important things to list are: